About me

 Gaze-Contingent Layered Optical See Through

-Off-Axis Layered See-Through
+Off-Axis Layered See-Through Head Mounted Display

-Video See Through with Focal Cues
+Video See Through Display with Focal Cues